 Next to Haley is her brother Charles, who we were also fostering at the time.
 I don’t know how much they would remember of Charles, since he was removed from the home when I was away at Basic Training, shortly after this picture was taken.
 Jenn accused Charles of some pretty awful things.
 In light of what happened to Haley and me, I have to wonder if any of those things were true.
 It seems just as likely now that Jenn simply did not like Charles, and wasn’t able to parent him in the controlling manner she preferred.
 I suspect she made up those horrible things about Charles, so that he would be removed from our home “for the safety of the family”.
 I’m sure that would sound familiar to Aiden and Seth.
 I wonder who will be next?

 At one time this family was all together.
 While we lived in different places, there was nothing stopping any of us from picking up a phone and calling, or making a trip to see another part of the family.
 At the very least, the children had unfettered access to all of their extended family.
-While Jenn and I separating was going to be difficult and painful no matter what, my intention was that it be as easy as possible on the children.
+I knew that Jenn and I separating was going to be difficult and painful no matter what, my intention was that it be as easy as possible on the children.
 Our marriage may have been broken, but there was no need for the children to lose so many people who loved them.
-I know I could have swallowed my pride so that they would still have their entire family.
-It’s hard to believe that one person would want to cause so much unnecessary pain.
+I know I would have swallowed my pride so that they would still have their entire family.
+It’s hard to believe that one person could cause so much unnecessary pain.
 It is my greatest wish that ALL of my children will be able to see ALL of their family again one day.

 Seth, Haley, and Aiden with their Uncle Scott.
-He misses them very much as well.
+He misses the boys very much as well.